 The SUM8 modules used for summing all lead-glass signals also served as fan-out modules, providing exact copies of the input PMT signals.
 These copies were sent to the standard HRS DAQ for calibration.
 During the experiment, data were collected at low rates using reduced beam currents with both DAQs functioning, such that a direct comparison of the two DAQs can be made.
 The vertical drift chambers were used during these low rate DAQ studies.
-Outputs from all discriminators, signals from the scintillator and the gas Cherenkov, and all electron and pion triggers were sent to Fastbus TDCs (fbTDC) and were recorded in the standard DAQ.
-Data from these fbTDCs were used to align amplitude spectrum and its timing.
-They also allow the study of the Cherenkov or lead-glass performance for the new DAQ triggers.
+Outputs from all discriminators, signals from the scintillator and the gas Cherenkov, and all electron and pion group and global triggers were sent to Fastbus TDCs (fbTDC) and were recorded in the standard DAQ.
+Data from these fbTDCs were used to align amplitude spectrum